 - During Week 2 add/drop must be done in person at the Registrar’s Office.

-- Applied Music lessons which remain on a student’s schedule after Week 2 will be charged to the student’s account, whether or not lessons are attended.
+- Applied Music lessons that remain on a student’s schedule after Week 2 will be charged to the student’s account, whether or not lessons are attended.

 - Applied Music lessons may be withdrawn until the end of Week 8, but without any refund of fees.